 Museum Reproductions Web Shop

-No 262 Contemporary Forged Claudius Denarius
+NEW No 262 - Forged Claudius Denarius

-No 262 Contemporary Forged Claudius Denarius Image
+NEW No 262 - Forged Claudius Denarius Image

 Roman contemporary forgery of a Claudius denarius: This has got to be one of our most interesting pieces.
 It comes from a hoard of 110 forgeries found recently by Yvonne Davies and her son Nick which are expected to fetch about £30,000.